|The Kempe Foundations|

 Lotty Kempe, his daughter, was named Charlotte after her mother, but was always called Lotty in order to avoid confusion.
 After losing one of her sisters Lotty married the widower, Ragnar Bruzelius, her brother in law, and they had a daughter.
 He was a renowned lung specialist and a physician to the royal family.
 He was not only a famous professor, but also a skillful businessman, starting an insurance company and buying property in Stockholm.
 Lotty found herself being a very wealthy person when her husband passed away in 1902, and she herself had to manage their fortune.
 She had both the shares in Mo och Domsjö AB that she inherited and the shares from her sister, who married Ragnar first.
 Her only daughter died 1924, and Lotty then started to think about what would happen to her money and her shares.
 Seth M Kempe, who played a very important part in the development of Mo och Domsjö AB, helped her to set up the Foundations.

 The Foundations are still the second largest shareholder of Holmen AB, and the annual distribution from the shares is aimed to promote the development of Northern Sweden.
 Today we consider ourselves as a research foundation, because we believe research is the best way to promote this region.
-Presently our annual grants amounts to 50 MSEK.
+Presently our annual grants more than 70 MSEK.

 We contribute to research activities that we believe will draw resources to Northern Sweden, and we prefer of course to do it in a cost effective way.
 Instruments and equipment necessary for advanced research is one example of cost effectiveness, fellowships or stipends another.
 We depend on well prepared applications from the universities to identify the equipment necessary, and to select the right candidates for PhD studies and to PostDocs.